dojo/docs/dojox/layout/GridContainer.rst

         });
         // add the DropDownButton to the Portlet: portlet.addChild(testButton);
-        // add the Portlet to the GridContainer: gridContainer.addChild(portlet);
+        // add the first Portlet to the GridContainer: gridContainer.addChild(portlet);
         // startup GridContainer:
         gridContainer.startup();